This popular, pretty houseplant deserves a spot in your collection.

-China doll is a common houseplant with abundant glossy-green leaves.
+China doll is often grown as a houseplant for its abundant glossy-green, fernlike leaves.
 Adapted from its origin as a large tree, this fast-growing plant now happily tolerates indoor-growing conditions.
-Although China doll doesn’t bloom indoors, a mature specimen will produce large trumpet-shape white flowers when grown outdoors.
+Although China doll doesn’t bloom indoors, a mature plant will produce large trumpet-shape white flowers when grown outdoors.

 China Doll Care Must-Knows

-When growing China doll in a container, use a well-drained potting medium.
-That's because this somewhat temperamental plant grows best with consistent moisture.
-Let it dry out slightly between waterings to avoid rot and other problems.
+Somewhat temperamental about water, China doll needs consistent moisture, but be sure to let it dry out slightly between waterings to avoid rot and other problems.
 If a China doll has lived in the same container for a long period of time, the soil may build up excess salt, which can cause leaf-tip burn.
-Try leaching (or flushing) the soil to remove excess salt.
-A simple process, leaching is done by placing the potted plant in a drip pan or in the sink and running twice as much tap water as the pot would hold through the soil until the water runs clear.
+You could repot the plant with fresh soil mix or try flushing the soil with a lot of water to remove excess salt.
+This simple process, called leaching, is done by placing the potted plant in a drip pan or in the sink and running tap water through the soil until the water runs clear out the bottom.
 It may take more than one flushing; if so, empty the drip pan each time.
-Empty the drip pan one last time after you are done leaching so the soil doesn't reabsorb salty water.
 Leaching is especially important when a plant has been watered with chemically softened water.
 If that's the case, flush the soil with rain water or distilled water.

-China doll also appreciates humidity.
+China doll also appreciates lots of humidity.
 In an extremely dry environment, increase relative humidity around this plant by placing it on a saucer filled with pebbles and water.
 As the water evaporates the level of humidity around the plant will rise.
-Avoid letting China doll sit directly in the water as soggy soil can lead to root rot.
+Avoid letting the pot sit directly in the water as constantly soggy soil can lead to root rot.

-When China doll lives inside, it fares best with four to five hours of full to part sun exposure a day.
+When China doll lives inside, it fares best with 4-5 hours of full to part sun exposure a day.
 With too much shade this plant quickly becomes lanky and will need constant pruning to look maintained.
-Even when grown in ideal conditions, China doll requires regular trims because of how fast it grows.
-To keep China doll looking healthy, provide it with an occasional dose of fertilizer in a liquid feed or a slow-release fertilizer every few months.
+Even when grown in ideal conditions, this plant requires regular trims because of how fast it grows.
+To keep China doll looking healthy, provide it with an occasional dose of fertilizer in a liquid form or use a slow-release fertilizer every few months.
 Fertilizing encourages new growth, though, so keep those pruning shears handy.

 How to Propagate China Doll